Body

 We also provide pet therapy for those whose animals cannot visit.
 These dogs and their handlers have gone through specific training and are certified to ensure your health and safety.
 If you are interested in a pet therapy visit, please inform the staff so arrangements can be made.

-If marijuana is brought into the hospital it will be treated as an illegal substance.
-This includes marijuana edibles (lozenges, candies or baked goods).
-If the patient is in possession of a medical marijuana card, any marijuana/cannabis brought into the hospital will be secured and placed in the security safe until discharge.
+If a controlled substance, psilocybin mushrooms, marijuana, or any other recreational drug is brought into the hospital it will be treated as an illegal substance.
+This includes marijuana edibles (lozenges, candies or baked goods, etc).
+If you are in in possession of a medical marijuana card, any marijuana/cannabis brought into the hospital will be removed and placed in the security safe until discharge.
 Please ask family and friends to leave these substances at home.